-Git is more than just an awesome, decentralized version control system (SCM) – it can also drive lots of useful automation by triggering actions to deploy infrastructure and services based on event and commit-based hooks.
+Git is more than just an awesome, decentralized version control system (VCS) – it can also drive lots of useful automation by triggering actions to deploy infrastructure and services based on event and commit-based hooks.
 You can drive a lot of complex automation with this functionality but I’m going to provide you with a simple example using a Git repo to push web content to a remote webserver.

 Git Hooks – Overview

 Git hooks are either client-side or server-side actions that can be taken based on commit behavior.
 We’re going to be focusing on server-side hooks in this post, of these there are three types: